michmill1970/dell-7573-opencore/README.md

 Turn off the Secure Boot.
 That should be all.

 ## UEFI Variables
 In order to run macOS without having to use WhatEverGreen's framebuffer patching and CFG-related booter quirks, it is strongly recommended to modify a few UEFI variables.
-To do that, you can use ModifiedGrub.efi (credits brainsucker), which provides the setup_var command.
+To do that, you can use the included ModifiedGrub.efi (credits *brainsucker*), which provides the setup_var command.

 The following variables should be updated:
 Variable|Offset|Default value|Desired value|Comment